 What’s happening now?

-The United States Secret Service (USSS) and the National Park Service (NPS) have completed construction of the northwest section of the White House fence and began construction of the northeast section in February.
-Construction on the north section of the fence is expected to be completed in August 2020.
-Construction will then move to the south section of the White House fence.
+The United States Secret Service (USSS) and the National Park Service (NPS) have completed construction of the northern, southern, and eastern sections of the White House fence and began construction of the west section on West Executive Avenue in June 2022.
+Construction on the west section of the fence is expected to be completed in 2023.

 What will the new White House fence look like?